Wednesday, May 20, 2026

 Counter Seating: Bar-height seating along windows or walls uses vertical space efficiently while providing great people-watching spots.
 These seats turn over quickly, perfect for morning coffee customers.

 Comfortable Solo Seating: Solo diners need options, too.
-Create a few single seats with nearby power outlets for laptop users or readers who want to settle in with their morning coffee.
+Some solo seating should be designed with power outlets near them for laptop users or readers who wish to sit and enjoy their morning coffee routine.

 Mix seating heights and styles to accommodate different customer preferences and needs.
 This variety makes your space feel larger and more dynamic.